-Mildmay is an HIV charity delivering quality care and treatment, prevention work, rehabilitation, training and education, and health strengthening in the UK and East Africa.
+Mildmay has been a charity for over one hundred and fifty years, specialising in HIV for over thirty, delivering quality care and treatment, prevention work, rehabilitation, training, education and health strengthening in the UK and East Africa.

-UK: Our UK hospital in east London, is Europe’s only centre dedicated to the rehabilitation for people living with HIV related brain impairment.
 This can occur when HIV enters and affects the brain.
 The holistic model of treatment, rehabilitation and care provided by Mildmay sees 80% of our clients return to independent living on discharge from Mildmay.
-As our understanding of HIV has evolved, and medication and survival rates have improved, Mildmay continues to adapt and respond to meet new, often complex and rapidly changing need.
+As our understanding of HIV has evolved, and medication and survival rates have improved, Mildmay continues to adapt and respond to meet new, often complex and rapidly changing needs.

 Her Majesty The Queen visited Mildmay Uganda in 2007

 In East Africa, Mildmay works with over 100,000 of the most vulnerable and hard to reach people living with and affected by HIV and other related health issues.
 This includes children and their families, vulnerable children and orphans and other vulnerable groups.

 Mildmay trains many ordinary people to provide basic healthcare and social support for people living with HIV in their communities.
 This enables those in the remotest regions to receive the care they need.
 Our programme of education includes the training of community healthcare workers, senior government officials, prison wardens and drug rehabilitation teams.